 The simple principles of embroidery backing – when, how, and why?

-1. If you are not sure whether your fabric can withstand the temperature of the iron, just take a small piece of paper cloth, then test it.
+1. If you are not sure whether your fabric can withstand the temperature of the iron, just take a small piece of cloth for test.

-2. Inferior hot melt lining will leave stains and odors in the cloth, so we should pay attention to buy good quality products.
+2. Inferior hot melt lining will leave stains and odors in your cloth, so we should buy good quality products.

 3. Never use a steam iron and press on the hot melt lining.